Goran Zakarić

-Goran Zakarić (/bs/; born 7 November 1992) is a Bosnian professional footballer who plays as a winger for Macedonian First Football League club FK Vardar.
+Goran Zakarić (Горан Закарић; born 7 November 1992) is a Bosnian professional footballer who plays as a winger for Macedonian First Football League club FK Vardar.

 Zakarić started his professional career at Kozara Gradiška, before joining Široki Brijeg in 2010.
 The following year, he moved to Dinamo Zagreb.
 His spell with the club was marked by many loans, until he eventually settled at Željezničar in 2017.
 A year later, he switched to Partizan.
 One year after, he signed with Universitatea Craiova.
 The following year, he joined Borac Banja Luka.
 After parting ways with Borac Banja Luka, Zakarić has, in a surprise move, decided to join HNK Zadar, a club that competes in the fourth tier of the Croatian football pyramid.

 A former youth international for Bosnia and Herzegovina, Zakarić made his senior international debut in 2014, earning 11 caps since.

 Club career

 Early career

 Zakarić started playing football at his hometown club Kozara Gradiška, whose youth setup he joined in 2001.
 He made his professional debut in 2009 at the age of 16.

 In June 2010, he joined Široki Brijeg.
 On 31 July, he scored his first professional goal against Borac Banja Luka.

 On 16 May 2011, he signed a seven-year contract with Croatian club Dinamo Zagreb.
 However, his spell with the team was marked by many loans, and he never got first-team opportunity.